|Per capita GDP||GDP/population|

 |Government spending||about 40%. socialist economy|

-big government, no manufacturing, no high tech industry, people depend on pensions for which they have not worked.
+big government, almost no manufacturing, no high tech industries, people depend on pensions for which they have not worked.

 The government needs to cut pensions, but people are revolting.